geteff1/ClinDiag/README.md

 `./finetune_example.json`

 The multi-turn chat dataset used for fine-tuning a chat model.
-Unlike evaluation sets that rely on brief excerpts or summaries, a full‐text training corpus contains extensive, verbatim copyrighted material—and public distribution of this level of detail would constitute unauthorized reproduction and redistribution.
-To avoid any unintentional infringement, we will not distribute the raw source materials.
+Due to copyright concern, the raw source materials is not distributed.
 Instead, we curated a synthetic example to provide an illustration of the training data format.

 ```json